 By regularly drinking bone broth or using it in recipes, you can help promote healthy gut integrity while reducing permeability and inflammation.
 It is so healthy that bone broth for dogs can even be beneficial.

 What is bone broth good for?
-I have found bone broth stock to be the No. 1 thing you can consume to:
+I have found bone broth stock to be the No. 1 thing you can consume to help:

 - Treat leaky gut syndrome

 - Overcome food intolerances and allergies

 Here are some of the benefits you can get from drinking bone broth:

 1. Protects Joints

 Bone broth is one of world’s best sources of natural collagen, the protein found in vertebrae animals — in their bones, skin, cartilage, ligaments, tendons and bone marrow.
 As we get older, our joints naturally experience wear and tear, and we become less flexible.

 Why does that matter?
 As we age, cartilage diminishes as it gets attacked by antibodies (age-related degradation of joint cartilage).
 As bone broth simmers, collagen from the animal parts leaches into the broth and becomes readily absorbable to help restore cartilage.

 One of the most valuable components of bone broth stock is gelatin.
 Gelatin acts like a soft cushion between bones that helps them “glide” without friction.
 It also provides us with building blocks that are needed to form and maintain strong bones.
 This helps take pressure off of aging joints and supports healthy bone mineral density.